Honky Tonk Plant Nursery

 Our Plants

 We grow unique (mostly heirloom) varieties of veggie and herb plants that are ready to go into your gardens.
-All plants are grown from seed in high-quality potting soil and without the use of chemicals.
+We grow our plants from seed in high-quality potting soil, start them indoors, and move them outside to acclimate to the weather.
 Our plant varieties differ with the season, but all are suitable for growing in South Carolina, and many can be grown in pots even on an apartment balcony.

 Our Causes